fo-od/coolgame/README.md

 ***

-i dont plan on properly releasing this game, since this is a personal project to learn c++. but if i end up really liking it, ill put it on itch or something.
+i dont plan on properly releasing this game, since this is a personal project to learn c++. but if i end up liking it, ill try to put it on itch or something.

 i wont be making build instructions, but it shouldnt be hard to figure out f you already know cmake. (btw this was developed on macos so idk what itll do for windows&linux)